If you add tags to your blog posts or products, then they can boost the search experience on your website.

 It allows you to get full control over how search works on your WordPress site and customize it to meet your needs.

-For example, using this plugin, you can limit search to specific post types, exclude pages from search results, and many more.
+For example, using this plugin, you can limit search to specific post types, exclude pages from search results, and more.

-Over 30,000 WordPress site owners are already using SearchWP to give their visitors the most relevant search results.
+Over 50,000 WordPress site owners are already using SearchWP to give their visitors the most relevant search results.

 Here are a few more amazing things that you can do with SearchWP:

-• Display search results in live mode.
-Want to immediately deliver search results to your visitors?
+- Display search results in live mode: Want to immediately deliver search results to your visitors?
 With SearchWP, you can enable displaying search results in live mode in a few clicks, no coding needed.

-• Create custom search forms.
-Want to create a search form with an individual set of settings?
+- Create custom search forms: Want to create a search form with an individual set of settings?
 SearchWP allows you to add multiple search engines, fully customize them, and link to specific search forms across your site.

-• Prioritize specific pages in search results.
-You can use SearchWP to put specific pages at the top of search results on your site.
+- Prioritize specific pages in search results: You can use SearchWP to put specific pages at the top of search results on your site.

-• Enable fuzzy search on your site.
-Want to give your visitors even more relevant search results?
+- Enable fuzzy search on your site: Want to give your visitors even more relevant search results?
 Turn on the SearchWP fuzzy search feature, which makes WordPress search for partial matches.

 With that, let’s see how you can easily enable search by posts tags on your site using this plugin.